MoschettiAndrea/spotify-db/README.md

 An example configuration is provided in `.env.example`.

-The current implementation reads these values directly from the environment.
-The `.env.example` file is provided as a template and is not loaded automatically.
+The `.env.example` file is a template and is not loaded automatically.
+Set the variables in the environment before running the scripts.

 ## Usage

-Configure the required environment variables, then run:
+Once the environment variables are configured, run:

 ```bash
 python -m scripts.sync_database
 ```

-The script validates the configuration, loads the Spotify JSON files, creates the MySQL database and tables if they don't already exist, and inserts only the data that isn't already stored.
+The script validates the configuration, loads the Spotify JSON files, and creates or updates the database as needed.

+On the first run, it creates the database and its tables and imports the available listening history.

+On subsequent runs, it compares the parsed data with the existing database and inserts records that are not already stored.

-The same command works for the first run and for every subsequent one.
-Point `SPOTIFY_FOLDER_PATH` at a folder with new export data and re-run it to bring the database up to date.
+The same command is therefore used both for the initial database creation and for later updates.
+To add new Spotify export data, point `SPOTIFY_FOLDER_PATH` to the folder containing the export and run the script again.

-## Data exploration and visualization
+## Data exploration

-Notebooks for exploring the resulting database and analyzing listening habits are planned.

-Planned analyses include:
+The `notebooks/listening_history_stats.ipynb` notebook loads data from the tables created by `scripts/sync_database.py`.
+It only reads from the database; it does not use the original JSON files or modify the database.

+The analysis includes:

 * Listening activity over time
 * Most played artists, albums, and songs